liujiefengfeng/kimiwiki/cnmd/README.cn.md

-Just another wiki
+funfun's wiki
 ==========

-Welcome to Just another wiki,it is powered by [github:kenpusney/wiki]().
+Welcome to funfun's wiki,it is powered by [github:kenpusney/wiki]().